 - Pick up a few things from the dollar store/bin.

 Start writing down any Christmas/Holiday activities that sound interesting to do with your family.
 Include the dates and times.
 After you have completed the list sit down with your family calendar.
-I have my calendar all set up in our Family Command Center and I sit down with my husband and go through the month.
+This year is going to be a lot different than other years but we are finding ways to make it special.

 Need Inspiration?
 Check out 52 Ways to Connect with Your Family